 Unlike the deer in the previous example, Bill doesn't get a chance to rest and instead stays in "fight of flight" mode all day.
 Over a period of several weeks or months, Bill's ability to respond appropriately to stress is compromised, resulting in downregulation of the HPA axis.
 With this understanding of the difference between acute and chronic stress in mind, we'll talk next about the vicious cycle of HPA downregulation and hypoglycemia.

-As I alluded to earlier, hypoglycemia can be both a cause of, and result of HPA axis dysregulation.
+As I alluded to earlier, hypoglycemia can be both a cause of, and result of HPA axis dysregulation (lack of proper functioning).
 Hypoglycemia that results from frequently skipping meals puts strain on the adrenal glands, which respond by secreting cortisol.
-Elevated cortisol levels stimulate gluconeogenesis, a process by which glucose is synthesized from pyruvate (1).
+Elevated cortisol levels stimulate gluconeogenesis, a process by which glucose (blood sugar) is created (1).
 Gluconeogenesis primarily takes place in the liver and kidneys and is one primary way the body is able to raise blood sugar levels.

 Whatever terminology is used to describe this phenomenon, the end result is that the adrenal glands no longer secrete adequate amounts of cortisol to raise blood sugar and the ability to resolve hypoglycemia by activating gluconeogenesis is compromised.